 by Stacy Swartz, RHIA, CCS, CPC

-This article is an excerpt from the Libman Education white paper “Does your Coding Team Meet Your Standard of Quality?
-Four Principles to Help your Coding Team Succeed.”
+This article is an excerpt from the Libman Education white paper “Does your Coding Team Meet our Standard of Quality?
+Four Principles to Help Your Coding Team Succeed.”
 Request your free download here.

 eLearning Library Subscription

 Unlimited access to over 60 courses, assessments, and training curriculums designed to enhance job-specific, self-paced learning for one full year.

 Special pricing available for Groups.
 Train your entire team!
 Learn more here.